chrisclarkson/nuctools_shiny/README.md

 # nuctools_shiny

+Nucleosome Repeat Length (NRL) is a calculation that I have had to perform many times throughout my PhD.

+This measurement serves as a metric for nucleosome packing density for a piece of chromatin.

+It involves manual point/peak picking on a plot called a phasogram.

-This package allows one to interactively click and pick points on a distance histogram, used to calculate NRL in chromatin, and annotate the plot in order to calculate the NRL.
+This applet allows one to interactively click and pick points on phasograms, and interactively calculate the NRL value for many different phasograms by use of a 'Next' and 'Back' button.

+This applet save me a lot of time.

 packages needed include shiny, zoo and plyr